-If Google is favors a concise answer or a particular piece of content, don’t write 5,000 words of irrelevant fluff.
+If Google favors a concise answer or a particular piece of content, don’t write 5,000 words of irrelevant fluff.
 However, if Google is displays a comprehensive answer, now’s the time to go all in.
 Check out our post on topic clusters to learn how to dominate broad keyword categories with pillar pages and cluster pages.

-Compelling content ideas don’t take one day to complete, it takes hours and hours of research and exhaustive refinement, regardless of length.
+Great content ideas don’t take one day to complete, it takes hours and hours of research and exhaustive refinement, regardless of length.
 It also needs to be revisited and updated as necessary.

 Write full comprehensive coverage of a topic that satisfies your primary query and relevant/related queries/questions for the audience.
 Get unbiased online reviews and step back, thinking what you would want to see if you typed in that search query.

 Always remember: quality over quantity.
 Do not focus your efforts on subpar content, as lower bounce rates and higher dwell time tend to correlate with higher rankings.
 Just because your page has 2,500 words of unique content doesn’t mean it’s great content.
 I’ll say it as plainly as possible: word count does not equate to quality.

 2. Build A Diverse and Authoritative Backlink Profile

 Research and analyze the backlink profiles of the top 10-20 results for your desired query or queries.
 Take note of the number of links, what types of links they are, the page authority ranges, anchor text ratios (exact, broad, other), and whether the placements can be reverse engineered.

 Backlinks are still a powerful ranking signal within Google’s algorithm, especially at the individual page level.
 Quality over quantity wins the game here as well, so focus on encouraging editorially-earned backlinks from a diverse set of unique, authoritative websites.